alex-konshin/gpio-ts/README.md

 TBD

 ### Loading and unloading the driver.
+##### Important note for Banana Pi M3
+Not all GPIOs allows to set interruptions handler.
+This is a hardware limitation.
+The following GPIO numbers are supported on BPI-M3:
+32, 33, 34, 35, 202, 203, 204, 205, 226, 227, 228, 229, 234, 360, 361, 362.
+See output of command `gpio readall` to find this pins on the connector.

 #### Module parameters:
 ##### gpios
 The comma-separated list of GPIOs that will be served by this driver.
 Device `/dev/gpiots*` will be created for each GPIO from this list.